AlKun25/ECS_260/README.md

 1. How does the commit contribution of multitasking developers differ from that of non-multitasking developers?
 2. Does the level of multitasking in the project and commit activity associate with project maintainability and productivity, controlling for other factors?

-## Methodology
-How it measure and defines stuff to study the [research questions](https://github.com/AlKun25/ECS_260/blob/master/README.md#research-questions) .

 ## How to run
 1. First, clone this repo
 ```bash